 - Financial benefits.
 Early identification of privacy problems can be less costly and ongoing costs can be reduced if use of personal data is minimised.

-The University’s Strategy, Policy and Compliance (SPC) team have overall responsibility for PIAs across the organisation, however much of the PIA process can be completed by the project team, using the PIA template documents (see below for details).
+The University’s Data Protection Officer, who manages the Information Compliance team, has overall responsibility for DPIAs across the organisation.
+However, much of the DPIA process can be completed by the project team, using the DPIA template documents (see below for details).

-Ideally, a member of the project team should be identified as having responsibility for overseeing the PIA.
-One of the SPC team will work with the project team to provide advice and guidance and ensure the necessary documents are completed.
+Ideally, a member of the project team should be identified as having responsibility for overseeing the DPIA.
+The Information Compliance team will work with the project team to provide advice and guidance and ensure the necessary documents are completed.

-Data Protection legislation underpins the PIA.
-UEA does not require members of project teams to have in-depth knowledge of the Data Protection Act, however it should be noted that DPA training is mandatory for all staff working with personal data.
+Data Protection legislation underpins the DPIA.
+UEA does not require members of project teams to have in-depth knowledge of the current data protection law, however it should be noted that data protection training is mandatory for all UEA staff.
 Training can be online or face to face.
-See training and resources for further details.
+See the data protection home page for further details.

 - Describe the information flows (document B) The project team will complete this stage

-- Identify the privacy and related risks (document B) The SPC team will work with the project team to complete this stage
+- Identify the privacy and related risks (document B) The Information Compliance team will work with the project team to complete this stage

-- Identify and evaluate the privacy solutions (document B) The SPC team will work with the project team to complete this stage
+- Identify and evaluate the privacy solutions (document B) The Information Compliance team will work with the project team to complete this stage

-- Sign off and record the PIA outcomes (document B) The SPC team will work with the project team to complete this stage
+- Sign off and record the DPIA outcomes (document B) The Information Compliance team will work with the project team to complete this stage

 - Integrate the outcomes into the project plan (document B) The project team will complete this stage